Table of Contents

 Do you know what happens when you sign up with a Turning 65 only Medicare agent?
 They’re off next week looking for that next “turning 65” senior.
 They are nowhere to be found.
 Your agent is not taking care of you.
 If you have been on Medicare for more than a couple of years, when was the last time you heard from your agent?
 Things are changing too quickly in Medicare for your agent to leave you out in the cold.

-I have been working with seniors turning 65 and all the way up into their late 90’s for over twenty-five years now.
+I have been working with seniors turning 65 and all the way up into their late 90’s since 1996.
 Let me put that experience to work for you.
 My services are FREE.
 Call the number below or use the contact form to the right and I will put my office to work for you now and into the future.